When you cannot use the service

-You can’t use the premium service if you’re applying under Tier 1 (Investor).
+You cannot use the premium service if you’re applying under Tier 1 (Investor).

-You can’t use the premium or super premium service if you’re:
+You cannot use the premium or super premium service if you’re:

 - a business person, innovator, sole representative or investor